MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ### Installing and using Microsoft Office

 - Use Microsoft 365 for the best experience on Arm-based Windows 10 or Windows 11 PCs.
-- Microsoft 365 "click-to-run" installs Outlook, Word, Excel, and PowerPoint optimized for Arm-based processors.
+- Microsoft 365 "select-to-run" installs Outlook, Word, Excel, and PowerPoint optimized for Arm-based processors.
 - Microsoft Teams runs natively on Surface Pro 9 with 5G and Surface Pro X.
 - For "[perpetual versions](/microsoft-365/troubleshoot/installation/office-perpetual-volume-license-products)" of Office, such as Office 2021, install the 32-bit version.